 Financial instruments that potentially subject the Company to significant concentration of credit risk primarily consist of cash and cash equivalents, restricted cash, debt securities, accounts receivable, contract assets, receivables from online payment agencies and amounts due from related parties.
 The carrying amounts of these assets represent the Company's maximum exposure to credit risk.
 As of December 31, 2021, the Company has RMB198.8 billion (US\$31.2 billion) in cash and cash equivalents, restricted cash, and debt investments, which is held by financial institutions in the PRC and international financial institutions outside of the PRC.
 In the event of bankruptcy of one of these financial institutions, the Company may not be able to claim its cash and cash equivalents, restricted cash and debt investments back in full.
-The Company continues to monitor the financial strength of the financial institutions outside of the PRC and international financial institutions in the PRC and international financial institutions in the PRC and international financial institutions in the PRC and equivalents, restricted cash, and debt investments back in full.
-The Company continues to monitor the financial international financial institutions in the PRC and international financial institutions outside of the PRC, respectively.
-The Company's total cash and cash equivalents, restricted cash, and debt investments held at two financial institutions in the PRC exceeded 10%, representing 23% and 20% of the Company's total cash and cash equivalents, restricted cash, and debt investments held at two financial institutions in the PRC exceeded 10%, representing 23% and 20% of the Company's total cash and cash equivalents, restricted cash, and debt investments as of December 31, 2021, respectively.
+The Company continues to monitor the financial strength of the financial institutions, 91% and 9% of which are held by financial institutions in the PRC and international financial institutions outside of the PRC, respectively.
+The Company's total cash and cash equivalents, restricted cash, and debt investments held at two financial institutions in the PRC exceeded 10%, representing 23% and 20% of the Company's total cash and cash equivalents, restricted cash, and debt investments as of December 31, 2021, respectively.